PlatosTwin/LawSchoolData/docs/index.markdown

 <div style="margin: 0px 100px 18px 100px; font-family: calibri; text-align: justify">

   <i>Note</i>: The top-left plot shows the acceptance rate by date of application submissions, calculated by dividing the
-    number of acceptances among applicants who submitted their application in a given month by the total number of applicants who submitted applications that month, whatever their end result.
-Accordingly, the n= totals per school may differ between this plot and the plot above because the plot above reports the total number of acceptances, rejections, and waitlists only.
+    number of <i>acceptances</i> among applicants who submitted their application in a given month by the <i>total</i> number of applicants who submitted applications that month, whatever their end result.
+Because the plot above reports the total number of acceptances, rejections, and waitlists only, the n= totals may differ between this plot and the plot above.
     The remaining subplots in the present figure draw on the same data set as does the top-left plot.
-The top-right and
-    bottom-right plots show the mean of the LSAT and GPA, respectively, of <i>all</i> applicants who applied in a given month.
+The top-right and bottom-right plots show the mean of the LSAT and GPA, respectively, of <i>all</i> applicants who applied in a given month.
 The bottom-left plot shows, for each month, the percentage of the total volume of submitted applications submitted that month.
 For example, if December of the 18/19 cycle were to show 23% it would indicate that 23% of the <i>total</i>